 Buying a house is an exciting and often overwhelming process.
 After all the paperwork has been signed and you’ve taken possession of your new home, there is one more step that should not be overlooked – the home inspection.
-Home inspections are important in order to identify any issues with the property before you move in.
-While it may be tempting to tag along on the inspection to ask questions, it’s not necessary as long as you know what to ask after it’s complete.
-In this article, we’ll provide you with seven key questions that will help ensure your new home is safe and sound for years to come.
+Home inspections are important to identify any issues with the property before you move in.
+While it may be tempting to tag along on the inspection to ask questions, it’s unnecessary as long as you know what to ask after it’s complete.
+In this article, we’ll provide seven key questions that will help ensure your new home is safe and sound for years to come.

 1. What do you think is the most important issue with the home that I should address first?

-When asking the home inspector what they believe is the most important issue that should be taken care of first, it is important to provide any specific details or concerns that you may have.
-This could include anything from water-related issues such as plumbing or roofing problems to structural flaws like cracks or crumbling foundations.
+When asking the home inspector what they believe is the most important issue that should be taken care of first, you must provide any specific details or concerns you may have.
+This could include anything from water-related issues like plumbing or roofing problems to structural flaws like cracks or crumbling foundations.
 Additionally, if you have noticed an unpleasant smell in the house, this could indicate mold growth and require immediate attention.

 2. Are there any safety hazards that need to be addressed immediately?